Help along side a family with disabilities as we maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 No pets, tobacco, foul language, excessive alcohol, illegal substances or activities.

-I welcome new guests before 3 p.m. on Saturdays to give me time in my schedule before my evening chores.
+I welcome new guests before 3 p.m. to give me time in my schedule before my evening chores.

 I have an extensive application process, require references, photo ids, and video interviews.
 I don't invite strangers into my home, so we will have to get to know each other first.

-You may not use my address for visas, mail, or deliveries of any kind.
+You may not use my address for mail, or deliveries of any kind.
 For free US mail service look up “general delivery”or for a small fee contact .
-For visas check with the wwoofusa FAQs at

 Please put this word “Sashiki” (spelled 佐敷, not 挿し木 or さしき) in your email to us so we know you have taken the time to read our entire profile.

-Our Savannah home has several bedrooms and bathrooms which we may ask you to share with other guests.
-Our tiny farm currently is a construction site, so I can only accept help during the day, there will be no overnight accommodations there.
+My Savannah home has several bedrooms and bathrooms which we may ask you to share with other guests.
+The buildings on my tiny farm on Daufuskie Island are currently under renovation, so overnight accommodation is in a camper.

-We do not host people who use tobacco products of any kind or who consume excessive amounts of alcohol.
-Absolutely no illegal activity, such as marijuana possession, cell phone use while driving, drinking and driving.
+I do not host people who use tobacco products of any kind or who consume excessive amounts of alcohol.
+Absolutely no illegal activity, such as marijuana possession, cell phone use while driving, or drinking and driving.
+Leaf Marijuana is illegal in Georgia and South Carolina you may not bring it to my home even for medicinal purposes.
+Also, you must have a Georgia medical marijuana license to bring low THC products to my home in Georgia and a different South Carolina medical marijuana license to bring that to my tiny farm on Daufuskie Island.

 It is a rare pet owner who fits in here.
 It has been done successfully, but it has also been a disaster, with trusted family pets rushing the door to chase my cats, or pulling free of a leash to maul my chickens.

 Savannah is a city rich in history and the arts.
 Our downtown historic district draws 13 plus million visitors a year.
-Twice a week I boat out to an Island that is home to an ancient Gullah community.
-Personally I grow heritage breed animals and plants.
+Once or twice a week I ferry to a bridgeless Island that is home to an ancient Gullah community.
+I grow heritage breed animals and plants.
 In your free time there are beaches, running and boating trails, hiking through state parks, fishing, bicycling, libraries, museums, tours, the list is almost endless.
-Daufuskie Island has one of the last Gullah communities in the USA, few paved roads or cars, an almost empty beach, crabbing,, fishing, shrimping, hunting, wild food forests, an arts community and a community farm where you can learn to milk goats, grow vegetables, run a lumber mill, sew, raise chickens, and any number of useful skills.

 Eingeschränkter Internet Zugang